matrix8967/alex-morris-dev-mirror/Exp.md

 I continued working in K-12 schools for a decade where I focused on Automation, Virtualization, and security using Open Source Tools. (_Public Funds?
 Public Code._)

 I left K12 to work at an Education Software Startup in Little Rock.
-I began as a Jr. DevOps Engineer, and taken on various roles in our Engineering and Operations Departments.
+I began as a DevOps Engineer, and I've taken on various roles in our Engineering and Operations Departments.
 I'm currently transitioning into a new role as _Network Security Engineer_, but I'll answer to anything.